TactiKoolSec/MFT-Detect-Response/README.md

 -   MFTDetect – scripts that leverage the MFTData to automatically generate detections for common threat detection and incident response tools.

+-   MFTRespond – scripts and tools that can aide in responding to incidents involving a MFT server

 -   MFTPlaybook – contains a MFT incident response playbook template that can be used as a starting point for incident responders to build incident response playbooks for MFT software.
 The template can be used in conjunction with a